 As a follow-up to this activity, we talked about entrepreneurship, and I brought up the topics of residual income and real estate investing.
 I asked: How would you like to make $1,000 per hour?
 They all nodded in agreement to that one!
 I stressed the importance of residual income and saving money and collecting interest to get out of the category of having to trade an hour of time for an hour of pay for the rest of their lives.

-We talked about net worth and what is an asset and liability.
+We talked about net worth and what is an asset and a liability.
 None of them had known what these were.
-They said they only hear about net worth from celebrities, but not from parents or neighbors.
+They said they only hear about the net worth from celebrities, but not from parents or neighbors.

 I walked them through the concept of homeownership and how some people include it, but others don’t because it is not liquid since you need a place to stay and you still have to pay taxes and utilities.
 I then compared that to a rental property that cash flows after all expenses are paid.

 We talked about buying a car.
 We used a $20k example, and that when it is driven off the lot, it immediately depreciates.
 If someone has a $17k loan, the car could depreciate faster than the loan gets paid down.
-We then talked about putting that same $20k into a retirement account and I asked them to calculate the balance a year later if they get a 10% return.
-They realized that they will have $22k a year later and made $2k for doing nothing!
+We then talked about putting that same $20k into a retirement account, and I asked them to calculate the balance a year later if they get a 10% return.
+They realized that they would have $22k a year later and made $2k for doing nothing!

-I also made a comment that thinking about building net worth will help you choose between buying the Air Jordan shoes or the Nike stock.
+I also commented that thinking about building net worth will help you choose between buying the Air Jordan shoes or the Nike stock.

 I gave them the recommendation to start calculating net worth sooner rather than later, to stay motivated to keep it increasing.
 They really seemed to like that idea.

 NEVER GIVE UP